 Thousands of chemical and petrochemical projects are located on the banks and shores of rivers, lakes and reservoirs; next to densely populated cities or areas; on major tributaries of key rivers; and on the upper reaches of protected drinking water-source regions.

 Poor environmental regulations, weak enforcement and local corruption mean that factories can discharge their wastewater directly into rivers and lakes.

 What’s more, many hazardous chemicals that are restricted or banned completely in Europe and elsewhere are not regulated in China.
 These chemicals have already been recognized as having serious threats to the environment and health, but in China they can still be used in large quantities and without oversight.

 A pulp and paper factory in the Pearl River Delta region.

 Industrial pollution is the main threat to the Pearl River, which runs through Guangdong province, the site of China’s earliest factories.
-Industrial waste makes up 60% of all water emptied into the Pearl River, and clean drinking water is a critical issue for this densely populated region.
+Industrial waste makes up over half of all water emptied into the Pearl River, and clean drinking water is a critical issue for this densely populated region.

-It’s estimated that 13,000 petrochemical factories (out of a national total of 21,000) are located along the Yangtze and Yellow rivers.
-Many of these freely dump their wastewater into the Yangtze, threatening lives and health in villages such as Taicang.
+Thousands of petrochemical factories are located along the Yangtze and Yellow rivers.
+A number of these freely dump their wastewater into the Yangtze, threatening lives and health in many villages.